bbc/simorgh/docs/Simorgh-Overview.md

 Simorgh consists mainly of two repositories:

 1. Simorgh https://github.com/bbc/simorgh/ - This is the repo that holds the core react application, the express server, Routes and the React containers.
 2. Psammead https://github.com/bbc/psammead - Psammead is the Front end component library for Simorgh, this is a mono repo consisting of a number of packages focussed on the application frontend.
-Each package in published to NPM and available under the `@bbc/psammead-*` namespace and are installed and used inside of the Simorgh container.
+Each package is published to NPM and available under the `@bbc/psammead-*` namespace and are installed and used inside of the Simorgh container.

 ## What is Simorgh